Obtaining a Student Visa

 The University will then send you an immigration document called a “Certificate of Eligibility for Nonimmigrant Student Status or Certificate of Eligibility for Exchange Visitor Status” (called an I-20 or DS-2019).

 Spouse and Children

-For those who have an accompanying spouse or children, be sure to inform the Parkside ISS/SA Office as additional immigration documents are needed.
+For those who have an accompanying spouse or children, be sure to inform the Parkside ISS/SA Office as additional immigration and financial documents are needed.

 Transferring Student Visas

 If you are transferring from another US institution, contact your current school to arrange transfer of your I-20 to Parkside.
 This enables the Parkside ISS/SA Office to issue you a new Parkside I-20.

 Those requiring a student visa must also submit a clear, easy-to-read copy of the personal information page of your passport.

 Faculty/Staff Exchange Visas

 Faculty or staff sponsored for a J-1 visa by a UW Parkside academic department should contact the ISS/SA Office for detailed information.

 F-1 and J-1 students are required to abide by the following regulations in order to maintain their visa status.